-- Both theory and clinical performance at the completion of each surgical technology course sequence, co-requisite courses, must be satisfactory in order for the student to progress to the next course/level of program of study or graduate from the program. - The student is provided with written feedback via several clinical evaluation tools throughout the clinical experience. - Students are required to complete and upload into Blackboard a Surgical Case Log weekly that documents the surgical cases that they have participated in.
+- Both theory and clinical performance at the completion of each surgical technology course sequence, co-requisite courses, must be satisfactory for the student to progress to the next course/level of program of study or graduate from the program. - The student is provided with oral and written feedback via several clinical evaluation tools throughout the clinical experience via clinical preceptors and clinical instructors. - Students are required to complete and upload into Blackboard a Surgical Case Log weekly that documents the surgical cases that they have participated in as outlined in the course syllabus.
 This document is used to record the number and type of case that they have completed as well as documenting their role in the surgical procedure.
-This log must be documented correctly following the example in the Blackboard course shell. - Students are required to provide their surgical preceptors with an evaluation form and must submit at least 1 completed evaluation into Blackboard per week. - Students are also required to fill out a Clinical Case Information assignment as assigned for 1 case that they have scrubbed in that time frame and submit it via Blackboard as outlined in the course syllabus. - The student's clinical performance is rated as a letter grade of "C" or higher is "satisfactory" or a grade of "D" or "F" is "unsatisfactory."
-Students must achieve an overall grade of "C" or greater.
-The rating levels identified on the "Clinical Evaluation Summary" are defined as follows: - Unsatisfactory clinical performance during enrollment in the clinical course may lead to probationary status or dismissal from the Surgical Technology Program and is based on identification of failure in one or more of the following criteria: - Clinical performance that does not meet professional standards of conduct.
-Unprofessional conduct is defined as any action inconsistent with the Association of Surgical Technologist's Code of Ethics, Requirements of the Surgical Technology Program, or the policies of Harper College and the clinical agencies. - A student whose clinical performance is evaluated as being unable to meet the criteria established for competence throughout the surgical technology course. - Non-compliance with requirements of the Surgical Technology Program. - Academic dishonesty, unethical behavior, and/or violation of confidentiality. - Excessive unexcused absences from the clinical rotation. - A student who has been evaluated as unsafe may not continue in a clinical surgical technology course and will be withdrawn the Surgical Technology Program.
+This log must be documented correctly following the example in the Blackboard course shell. - Students are required to provide their surgical preceptors with an evaluation form each clinical day and must submit one completed evaluation per day.
+Completed evaluations must be uploaded to Blackboard on a weekly basis as outlined in the course syllabus. - Students are also required to fill out a Clinical Case Information assignment as assigned for 1 case that they have scrubbed in that time frame and submit it via Blackboard as outlined in the course syllabus. - The student's clinical performance is rated as a letter grade of "C" or higher is "satisfactory" or a grade of "D" or "F" is "unsatisfactory."
+Students must achieve an overall grade of "C" or greater. - Unsatisfactory clinical performance during enrollment in the clinical course may lead to probationary status or dismissal from the Surgical Technology Program and is based on identification of failure in one or more of the following criteria: - Clinical performance that does not meet professional standards of conduct.
+Unprofessional conduct is defined as any action inconsistent with the Association of Surgical Technologist's

+Code of Ethics, Requirements of the Surgical Technology Program, or the policies of Harper College and the clinical agencies.

+- A student whose clinical performance is evaluated as being unable to meet the criteria established for competence throughout the surgical technology course. - Non-compliance with requirements of the Surgical Technology Program. - Academic dishonesty, unethical behavior, and/or violation of confidentiality. - Excessive unexcused absences or tardies from the clinical rotation. - A student who has been evaluated as unsafe may not continue in a clinical surgical technology course and will be withdrawn from the Surgical Technology Program.